Breakthrough Research Finds CFS is An Immune Condition

 My over-riding approach has been to remove the threats to my body (particularly mold, medications, stress, and dental issues), to create the optimal environment for healing (through lifestyle changes and targeted supplementation), and to support my immune system to calm down.

 To a large extent, this has worked.
-I will always be vulnerable to CFS but the symptoms have gradually fallen away.
-I now consider myself symptom-free.
+I will always be vulnerable to CFS, and still have flare-ups, but the symptoms have gradually fallen away.

 The articles cited in this article were read by an Associate Professor Of Immunology and summarized for me to ensure that the information above was technically correct.